FilipeMarquesN/TBD/README.md

 docker-compose down
 ```

-WARNING REGARDING DOCKER: delete docker_volumes folder whenever you change the definitions in the env folder
+WARNING REGARDING DOCKER: delete docker_volumes folder whenever you change the definitions in the env file

 ##### Included Configuration File
 The included .env file contains values which map the necessary parameters to build a proper connection string within the python script.
 Be sure to check this file before attempting to execute this application!